geosolutions-it/ckanext-multilang/README.rst

 Requirements
 ------------

-The ckanext-multilang extension has been developed for CKAN 2.4.
+The ckanext-multilang extension has been developed for CKAN 2.4 or later.
 In addition:

 * The ckanext-multilang extension requires the `ckanext-spatial plugin <https://github.com/ckan/ckanext-spatial>`_ installed on CKAN (see the `WIKI <https://github.com/geosolutions-it/ckanext-multilang/wiki>`_ for more details about that).